guard/listen/README.md

 on trapping this signal yourself - make sure to call `Listen.stop` in signal handler.

+## Performance

+If Listen seems slow or unresponsive, make sure you're not using the Polling adapter (you should see a warning upon startup if you are).

+Also, if the directories you're watching contain many files, make sure you're:

+* not using Polling (ideally)
+* using `:ignore` and `:only` options to avoid tracking directories you don't care about
+* not using a version of Listen prior to 2.7.7
+* not getting silent crashes within Listen (see LISTEN_GEM_DEBUGGING=2)
+* not running multiple instances of Listen in the background
+* using a file system with atime modification disabled (ideally)
+* not using a filesystem with inaccurate file modification times (ideally), e.g. HFS, VFAT
+* running Listen with the latency option not too small or too big (depends on needs)

+When in doubt, LISTEN_GEM_DEBUGGING=2 can help discover the actual events and time they happened.

 ## Forwarding file events over TCP